Lombards: Legendary origins

 All three of the legendary accounts state that the Langobards were originally called Winnili, and they begin with the Winnili being ruled by two brothers, Ibor and Aio (or Agio), whose mother and advisor is named Gambara.

-The Origo and the History of Paul the Deacon have them first living an island in the far north which the various manuscripts of these works spell in different ways: Scadan, Scandanan, Scadanan, or Scadinavia.
+The Origo and the History of Paul the Deacon have them first living on an island in the far north which the various manuscripts of these works spell in different ways: Scadan, Scandanan, Scadanan, or Scadinavia.
 This appears to be an imitation of the 6th-century origin of the Goths written by Jordanes.
-The 7th-century writer Fredegar similarly says that the Langobardi came from Scathanavia, but only says this is "between the Danube and the Ocean."
+The 7th-century writer Fredegar similarly says that the Langobardi came from Scathanavia, but only says this is "between the Danube and the Ocean" without calling it an island.

-Although the Codex Gothanus was written later than the other two records, but it appears to preserve some older material.
-It says that the Lombards set out from a river called Vindilicus at the far edge of Gaul, then moved to "Scatenauga", which was a place on the lower Elbe.
+The Codex Gothanus was written later than the other two records, but it appears to preserve some older material.
+It says that the Lombards set out from a river called Vindilicus at the far edge of Gaul, then moved to "Scatenauga", which was a place on the lower Elbe, where the first century Langobardi were attested by Roman authors.
+The Vindilicus appears to come from a mistaken reading of the earlier collection of etymologies by Isidore of Seville, who says it was a river where the Vandals originated, in a sentence which comes immediately after a comment about the etymology of the name of the Langobards.
+The Codex therefore apparently combined two distinct entries of Isidore.
+The Codex does not mention the places on the migration route described by Paul and the Origo (see below), but it surprisingly says that after living on the Elbe, the Langobardi lived in Saxony at Patespruna, which is probably intended to be Paderborn.
+The Codex says that the new tribal name was a result of the common people's voice (vulgorum vocem).

-In the oldest of the three versions, the Origo then reports a war between the Winnili and the Vandals, who were attempting to force other peoples to pay tribute.
-The Winnili did not move from their home island until after they won this war, and changed their name to the Langobardi.
+The oldest of the three versions, the Origo, reports a war between the Winnili and the Vandals, who were attempting to force other peoples to pay tribute.
+In this version, the Winnili did not move from their home island until after they won this war, and after they changed their name to the Langobardi.
 The Origo gives no reason for leaving.
-Paul the Deacon's History says that one third of the Winnili needed to move because of over-population and a low-lying coast.
-The war with the Vandals then happened in the new homeland called Scoringa, which is not mentioned in the other two sources.
-It was here that they fought the Vandals and changed their tribal name according to Paul, but afterwards they decided to move again, this time because of famine.
-Scoringa was perhaps on the Baltic coast or the Bardengau on the banks of the Elbe.
-Scoringa's etymology is uncertain, but it probably refers to a coastal shoreline region.
+A different sequence of events is given in Paul the Deacon's History, which says that one third of the Winnili needed to leave the island because of over-population and a low-lying coast.
+In this version the war with the Vandals happened in the new homeland called Scoringa, which is not mentioned in the other two sources.
+It was here that they also changed their tribal name according to Paul, but afterwards they decided to move again, this time because of famine.
+Scoringa was perhaps a coastal shoreline region.